ASUS MX27UQ ‘4K’ UHD FreeSync with style

 The minimalism continues at the rear, with a fairly bare matte black back.
 There are no VESA holes, but there is a K-Slot and various rear-facing inputs; SuperSpeed USB charger (only for charging – no data transmission), HDMI 1.4, HDMI 2.0, DP 1.2a (with Adaptive-Sync) and a 3.5mm headphone jack.
 3W Bang & Olufsen ICEpower speakers also feature for a richer sound than many integrated solutions provide.
 To help enhance the audio experience, Bluetooth is also supported to allow you to wirelessly stream music from mobile devices within 10m of the monitor.
 There are also a number of audio presets to choose from.

 Further information is available on ASUS’s website.
-The monitor is expected to be available in the UK in April for just over £500 inc. VAT.
-We will bring further news including price and availability elsewhere as it comes and would very much like to review this model.
+The monitor is now available in the UK for just over £500 inc. VAT and for a comparable price in other regions.